Skip to content Skip to main navigation Skip to footer

 3. Click OK.
 The hold will vanish from the field and be permanently deleted.

-If an in-stock hold is removed, it will show as expired, and you can run the Expired In-Stock Holds to pull those items.
+If an in-stock hold is removed, it will show as expired, and you can run the Expired In-Stock Holds report to pull those items.

 In order to remove a patron hold: